SSWConsulting/SSW.Rules.Content/rules/securely-create-sprint-summaries/rule.md

 #### 1. Choose a Secure Hosting Platform

-- **SharePoint**: Upload sprint summary videos and documents to a secure SharePoint library.
-SharePoint integrates seamlessly with Microsoft Teams and provides fine-grained access controls.
-- **Microsoft Stream**: Use Microsoft Stream to host videos within your organization.
-This ensures the content stays within your Microsoft 365 ecosystem and supports organizational security policies.
-- **YouTube (Private)**: As a last resort, use YouTube to upload videos with the "Private" setting.
+- **Option 1 (Recommended)**: **Microsoft Stream** (for videos) and **SharePoint** (for files)
+  - When recording videos via Teams, they are automatically uploaded to Microsoft Stream, which ensures the videos remain private within your organization.
+SharePoint provides similar controls for document sharing and integrates seamlessly with other Microsoft 365 tools.
+  - This is the ideal choice for organizations already using Microsoft Teams and Microsoft 365.

+- **Option 2**: **YouTube Private**
+  - For teams not using Microsoft Teams, YouTube's "Private" option can be used to share videos securely.
 Be cautious, as this approach requires explicit control over sharing permissions to prevent accidental exposure.
+  - Use this option only when Microsoft Stream is not available.

 #### 2. Restrict Access to Authorized Individuals